 Interviews with many of the above martial artist masters and more information about the Chinese Internal Martial Arts are contained within the following issues of The Journal of The College of Chinese Martial Arts:

-Paul is now the Chief Instructor of The College of Chinese Martial Arts.
+Qualified Instructors of The College of Chinese Martial Arts

-In 2001 Paul Brecher BA FAcS MPCHM was appointed Vice Principal of The College of Chinese Medicine and in 2003 he was promoted to the position of Principal of The College of Chinese Medicine
+In 2001, Paul Brecher BA FAcS TCM was appointed Vice Principal of The College of Chinese Medicine, and in 2003, he was promoted to the position of Principal of The College of Chinese Medicine.

-Principles of Tai Chi – Published by Thorsons in 1997.
+Principles of Tai Chi – Published by Thorsons (an imprint of HarperCollins) in 1997

-Way of The Spiritual Warrior – Published by Thorsons in 1998.
+Way of The Spiritual Warrior – Published by Thorsons (an imprint of HarperCollins) in 1998

-Tai Chi Directions – Published by Thorsons in 2000.
+Tai Chi Directions – Published by Thorsons (an imprint of HarperCollins) in 2000

 Secrets Of Energy Work – Published by Dorling Kindersley in 2001